Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%203/TUT%203%20SS%202.png )

 * Once that is completed, we are going to create a new script which will be added onto this gameobject.
-The script will be called BatteryCharge – but you may call it anything of your choosing.
+The script will be called `BatteryCharge` – but you may call it anything of your choosing.

-* We will first declare the variables we will be accessing, in this case a float for the amount of charge the battery will get when the player is interacting with the object, and a gameobject variable in order to access the players flashlight overlay.
+* We will first declare the variables we will be accessing, in this case a `float` for the amount of charge the battery will get when the player is interacting with the object, and a `GameObject` variable in order to access the `PlayerFlashlightOverlay`.

 ```C#
 public class BatteryCharge : MonoBehaviour